The Most Fascinating NFT Statistics for 2026

 30% of women in the country own NFTs, compared to just 23% of men.
 The only other surveyed country where women had more NFTs than men was Venezuela, where 11% of women own NFTs, compared to 10% of men.

-More than 70% of Americans still don’t know what an NFT is.
+More than 80% of Americans now know what an NFT is in 2026.

 (Finder)